Skip to main content

 The Ramona community share stories of their first periods // illustrations by Xia Jing

-Despite the fact that I was nearly 14 when I got my first period, I forgot to have any supplies on hand in my schoolbag.
+Despite the fact that I was nearly 14 when I got my first period, I forgot to have any supplies on hand should my period arrive at school.
 Many of my friends had already started their periods, and I was eager for mine to arrive—not out of some romanticised notion of womanhood (my joy and connection to my womanhood through periods came later), but simply to get that first period over with.
 I was a really anxious kid and teenager (and am still an anxious adult) and I really didn’t like the anticipation.
 My period arrived at school during lunchtime, quietly—just a single wipe instead of a flood—and I knew immediately it had come.
 Heading back to my friends, I casually announced that my period had started, though I had nothing with me.
 Kristina, who was still waiting for her own period, kindly offered me a pad from her lovingly packed zip up pouch and I gratefully accepted, taking the pad and feeling a sense of relief that I was finally here.

 When I was 11, playing at school, a teacher approached me and remarked on how dirty my pants were.
 I was wearing my white primary school uniform, and when I looked down, I saw dark-red spots on my pants.
 I assumed it was from playing with my friends on the schoolyard, but panic set in.
 I feared that if my parents saw this, they would scold me for dirtying my uniform.
 When I got home, I secretly tossed my pants and underwear into the family trashcan, burying them under banana peels, hoping no one would notice.